raacker/raacker.github.io_backup/_posts/Linux/2017-03-29-background-working--nohup.markdown

 You can find this code on official website. [https://minecraft.net/en-us/download/server](https://minecraft.net/en-us/download/server)

-Now we want to run minecraft server as background!

-then shell script will be like this.
+And '&' symbol allows you to run task at background.
+So final server command will be

 {% highlight bash %}
 $ nohup java -Xmx1024M -Xms2014M -jar minecraft_server.1.11.2.jar nogui &